shuntaro-sf/apex-extended-schema-utils/README.md

 ## ObjectPermission class

-Gets permissions on Account object.
+An Example of getting permissions on Account object.

 ```apex
  ObjectPermission objectPermission = new ObjectPermission(Account.class);